 The “German Cooperation” logo signifies the support of the Federal Republic of Germany.
 The German government has an extensive and multi-faceted activities all over the world not only in development cooperation but also in the areas of humanitarian aid, crisis prevention and conflict management, democracy-building, and others.

-In the framework of its International Cooperation and Development policies, it is managing the Asia Investment Facility (AIF).
+In the framework of European Union’s international cooperation and development policies, it is managing the Asia Investment Facility (AIF).
 It’s main purpose is to promote additional investments and key infrastructure with a priority focus on projects relevant to the climate change objective and “green” investments in the areas of environment and energy, as well as in SMEs and social infrastructure.

 The Federal Ministry of Finance is Austria’s highest financial authority.
 The Ministry’s responsibilities range from budgetary planning and surveillance, to taxation.
 It is also responsible for the representation of the Government of Austria in international financial institutions and bilateral cooperation.